cancerit/hairpin2/README.md

 # hairpin2 - 0.0.1a

-Maintainable, transparent, implementation of the hairpin detection and flagging algorithm concieved by Mathijs' Sanders.
+Maintainable, transparent, and fast, implementation of the hairpin detection and flagging algorithm concieved by Mathijs' Sanders.
 Implemented by Peter Campbell and Alex Byrne

 ### REQUIREMENTS